 Be kind to your skin

 Use appropriate products suited to your skin type and condition.
-If you’re not sure what products would be best for you, simply get in touch to arrange your free of charge skin consultation.
+If you’re not sure what products would be best for you, simply get in touch to arrange your skin consultation.
 When washing your face, treat it with care, don’t be too rough!

 Take your makeup off before bed.
 PROPERLY.